 If you want to go somewhere less touristy, Wulai in New Taipei City is another great option.
 This tiny aboriginal village is hidden in the hills and famous for its eclectic mix of hot spring hotels.
 Treat yourself to a stay at Volando Urai Spring Spa & Resort or the Pause Landis Resort Wulai.
 For a more traditional onsen experience, try Fullmoon Spa.

-See the fireflies at Neiwan
+See the Fireflies at Neiwan

 The town is famous for its historic branch-railway line, quaint train station, and bustling Old Street, where you can find a wide selection of Hakka dishes.
 But another special reason to visit here is to see fireflies!